Ideas drive action, attitudes and behavior, and there’s nothing like stories to unfurl ideas and let them flourish.

 Plexus Institute, in its early days, began collecting and studying stories of how complexity principles played out in organizations, communities, and among groups of people working together.
 A nonprofit founded in 2001, Plexus Institute has continued to collect and assemble complexity stories and complexity case studies that depict how complexity principles work in organizations and communities, and how complexity informed practices can foster new achievements of goals in many fields.

-Many of these complexity stories are now available at Plexus Institute.
+Many of these complexity stories are now available online in the Plexus Institute Library.
 Early stories include narratives of achievement at hospitals, where pioneers in complexity thinking guided new approaches to such age-old issues as hand-hygiene among staff and aiding healthier outcomes for newly discharged patients.
 One hospital, for example, used a complexity approach on medical reconciliation—the effort to help patients continue their medical regimes accurately after they have left the hospital.
 Many such efforts produced improved relationships among staff, patients and communities.
 Some documented identifiable culture change.
 There are also stories about experiences of individuals who learned and fostered complexity ideas and thinking in their work lives.

 Complexity case stories explore projects and new models, practices and applications developed and led by Plexus Institute.
 The Positive Deviance (PD) and Adaptive Positive Deviance (APD) models serve as early examples of how Plexus applied the principles of complexity to address specific difficult and previously intractable challenges in complex environments.